ahmedrazazaidii/blockchain-learnings/Assignments/Assignment-3/README.md

 npm run dev

 # 4. Open http://localhost:5173 (or your dev server URL) in browser
-# 5. Click 'Connect Wallet', import a Ganache account in MetaMask
+# 5. Click 'Connect Wallet', and connect to the MetaMask account
 # 6. View candidates and cast your vote
 ```